Ess-Ka/EsskaAV3Obfuscator/README.md

 ## What will not be obfuscated?

 Currently, shaders will not be obfuscated.
-Additional animators below the hierarchy are not supported.

 ## Installation